 Business 7-12 Government 7-12 Elementary K-6 Physical Education K-12 Early Childhood PreK-3 Psychology 9-12 Family & Consumer Sci 5-12 Sociology 7-12 Geography 7-12

 Am I qualified to be hired on a Transitional license?

 The first requirement is to have completed at least a bachelor's degree from a regionally-accredited college or university.

 Anyone who wants to teach under a secondary academic endorsement area (see list above) qualifies to be hired on the Transitional if he/she has a major or 24 semester hours in the content area or has passed the Praxis II content knowledge test for the endorsement.

-Anyone who wants to teach Elementary K-6, Early Childhood PreK-3, Middle Grades 4-8, or Special Education Modified or Comprehensive K-12 must be fully admitted to Union's Teacher Education Program to be hired on the Transitional.
+Anyone who wants to teach Elementary K-6, Early Childhood PreK-3, Middle Grades 4-8, or Special Education Modified or Comprehensive K-12 must be fully admitted to Union's Educator Preparation Program to be hired on the Transitional.

 Where can I find out what Praxis II content knowledge test I need to take for my endorsement?

 Individuals can find this information at www.ets.org.
 Always check current testing requirements before registering for a test.
 It is your responsibility to take the tests required in TN.

 How can I prepare for the Praxis II test(s)?